nopium/vlc-trans-lua/README.md

 =============

 VLC Lua extension for translating subtitles in realtime via online translators.
-The purpose of this extension is to enforce learning of foreign languages, helping me to watch movies in their original language, providing the ability to the meaning on the fly.
+The purpose of this extension is to enforce learning of foreign languages.
+Just watch movies in their original language with their subtitles, and get the translation on the fly when necessary.

 Requirements
 ------------